By RAM Tracking on 11 Apr 2018

 Whether it be telematics solutions being incorporated to help reduce the unnecessary distance traveled with improved routing, or helping to discourage negative driving habits, the addition of available technology has been proven to help reduce fuel costs for business fleets.
 In fact, studies have shown that the mere notice by employees that driving is being audited, directly relate to improved performance while incurring minimal investment cost as an organisation.

 The decision to purchase new fleet vehicles or replace older vehicles as a part of a fleet can become a balancing act that may be discouraged by many business owners or senior-level executives due to the initial costs that are incurred.
 However, the ability to reduce vehicle lifecycles can actually result in decreased maintenance and fuel costs as the newer model of vehicles become increased in fuel economy and utilisation.
-By considering all factors, not only initial costs, a fleet manager can prepare short and long-term replacement plans to help improve the bottom line performance of the business with enhancements to fuel savings.
+By considering all factors, not only initial costs, a fleet manager can prepare short and long-term replacement plans to help improve the bottom line performance of the business with enhancements to fleet fuel managment

 With increased focus on lifecycle reduction of the fleet to increase fuel economy, as well as the addition of vehicle tracking technology to improve driving habits and patterns, reduction in overall costs will be quickly realised by your fleet.